swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. image:: PatPaths.png
    :width: 600

-..note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
+.. note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
 The recorded information includes current consent status.
 However, no collection of clinical/research data is allowed before transplantation.
 Proper enrollment in the Cohort only starts at the time of transplantation.

 .. tip:: Check  :ref:`consent` for more details.